 A Will can dictate who gets what and who doesn’t get what they might expect.
-It can influence your funeral arrangements, set out who (by prior agreement) will take care of your children, make special provisions for particular people or good causes, and appoint named persons to take charge of your affairs (called “Executors”).
+It can influence your funeral arrangements, it can set out who (by prior agreement) will take care of your children, make special provisions for particular people or good causes and appoint named persons to take charge of your affairs called “Executors".

 Neither a Will nor a Lasting Power of Attorney is set in stone whilst you have the mental capacity to change either one.
-Both documents can give you peace of mind however, providing they have been drawn up by a qualified solicitor, you can have them modified to reflect changing circumstances.
-To many people the thought of making a Will or a Power of Attorney seems like signing away their lives.
-However, both steps are a serious expression of care and concern for loved ones who will have to supervise your affairs when you are no longer able to handle them yourself.
+Both documents can give you peace of mind however, providing they have been drawn up by a qualified solicitor and you can have them modified to reflect changing circumstances.
+To many people the thought of making a Will or a Power of Attorney seems like signing away their lives, however both steps are a serious expression of care and concern for loved ones who will have to supervise your affairs when you are no longer able to handle them yourself.